carloslihu/spbnclassify/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 <!-- Here's a blank template to get started.
 To avoid retyping too much info, do a search and replace with your text editor for the following: `carloslihu`, `spbnclassify`, `twitter_handle`, `carlos-li-hu`, `gmail`, `carloslihu96`, `spbnclassify`, `project_description`, `MIT License` -->
+The Semiparametric Bayesian Network Classifier family is a novel framework combining parametric and nonparametric components to achieve an optimal balance between classification performance and computational efficiency.

+A research article describing the methodology and experimental results is currently under review.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>